interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 Note that iframes may be from various origins, not necessarily the top frame in a tab.

+Unfortunately, there's currently no extension api for getting a frameId from a frame element.
+One has been proposed, and the api implemented by Apple/Mozilla as experimental, however Google have security concerns and the issue has stalled.
+See: https://github.com/w3c/webextensions/issues/12

+We must therefore use whatever tools we have at our disposal to determine the frame.

 ### Terms:

 - **parentContentScript**: Content script running in the parent frame.